 Sessions generally take place on the same day and time on a weekly basis.

-The first session usually takes about 30 minutes and I do not charge for this initial meeting.
+The first session usually takes about 30 minutes and I charge just £20 for this initial meeting.
 This will cover assessment (to make sure this is the type of counselling that you want and that I can meet your needs) and agreements for our sessions.
 You will also still probably be working out whether you feel I am the right counsellor for you.

 My counselling room is discreetly located in a summer house in my back garden and creates a very a peaceful and comfortable space.
 Due to the location / lay out of the setting, this can be accessed by people with some mobility difficulties but the counselling room and toilet facilities are not fully wheelchair accessible.

 We are located approximately 10 minutes-drive from Nottingham City centre and there is ample on street parking (with no restrictions).
 We are close to a number of main bus routes as we are approximately 5 minutes-walk from the Nottingham City Hospital.